 Postural torticollis does not involve tightness of the sternocleidomastoid muscle or the presence of a mass.
 Postural torticollis can be a type of congenital muscular torticollis, and it typically resolves on its own without surgical treatment.
 The best approach is often to incorporate some physical therapy, particularly stretches, and routinely assess the child’s progress.
 It’s important to treat postural torticollis early in life, so that more serious and potentially irreversible conditions do not occur.

-Occasionally a baby can develop tightening of the neck muscles on one side causing the baby to only look to one side.
-The sternocleidomastoid muscle becomes shortened on one side causing the chin to point up and towards the opposite side.
+Muscle tightness can also cause torticollis.
+Infants can develop tightening of the neck muscles on one side, causing the baby to only look to one side.
+The sternocleidomastoid muscle becomes shortened on one side, causing the chin to point up and towards the opposite side.
 The shoulder is often higher on the affected side.
-This is called congenital muscular torticollis and can be treated with muscle stretching exercises.
-Typically physical therapy can resolve the tightness over time.
-Torticollis can cause deformational plagiocephaly so treatment of the muscle tightening is an important step in improving the head shape.
+This is also called congenital muscular torticollis and can be treated with muscle stretching exercises.
+Typically, physical therapy can resolve the tightness over time.
+Torticollis can also cause deformational plagiocephaly, so treatment of the muscle tightening is an important step in improving the head shape.

 - Supervised activity with your baby positioning on his or her tummy.